 the Text field to identify articles on the topic.
 Narrow your search

 by adding a publication date or

 age group.
 Also offers Topic-Based and Age-based Tip Sheets, for parents and professionals about using media in safe and healthy ways.
 For professionals, an Anticipatory Guidance on Media and Physical Health about how media plays a role in overall physical health.

 Development (NICHD): Media-Smart

-- Yale Rudd Center for Food Policy and Obesity: Food Marketing to Youth.
+- Rudd Center for Food Policy and Obesity: Food Marketing to Youth.
 Background information and supporting materials on topics that include methods

 of food marketing to children and adolescents, impacts of food marketing, marketing

 policies and legal issues, research initiatives, current regulation of advertising,

 and best and worst food marketing practices.
 See Resource & Tools to find Rudd